yatind01/Hangman/README.md

 # Hangman
-Simple Hangman game with gui written in java
+Classic Hangman game with gui written in java